-Rocking out to the latest Bruno Mars song while you run on the treadmill or turning up that episode of The Walking Dead on your next flight to drown out inflight noise could be damaging your hearing.
+Rocking out to the latest hit song while you work out or turning up an episode of your favorite show on your next flight could be damaging your hearing.
 Here’s how to know when loud is too loud.

 Listening to something too loudly for too long causes noise-induced hearing loss.
-An iPhone or other smartphone can produce sounds up to 120 decibels — that’s equivalent to a rock concert or nightclub and louder than a motorcycle revving or traffic on a busy street.
+Smartphones can produce sounds up to 120 decibels — that’s equivalent to the sound level at a rock concert or nightclub and it’s louder than a motorcycle revving or traffic on a busy street.